nfdi4plants/nfdi4plants.github.io/src/content/pages/service/workflow-engine-galaxy.md

 bg-color: white
 border-color: white
 emphasis-color: darkblue
-image: ../../images/About/TA1.svg
+image: ../../images/v2/service/workflow-engine.png
-layout: text-right-image-left
+layout: text-top-image-bottom
-index: 7
+index: 5
 ---

 The Galaxy workflow system allows you to analyze your data from you ARCs by executing a series of tools and dataset operations in a defined sequence as a batch process.